raczzoli/bdu/README.md

-# bdu — Better du
+# bdu — better du

-`bdu` (Better du) is an alternative to the legacy Linux `du` command.
+`bdu` (better du) is an alternative to the legacy Linux `du` command.
 It uses multithreaded scanning and also has a (builtin) sort by size and a bit nicer output.
 While still in baby shoes, the target is to be fully compatible with "du", using the same command line arguments.

 ## Features